András Schiff: Awards and honours

 He has been made an honorary professor by music academies in Budapest, Detmold and Munich and is a Special Supernumerary Fellow of Balliol College, Oxford University.
 He is a Fellow of the Royal Northern College of Music.
 In December 2013, the Royal Philharmonic Society awarded him its gold medal.

 He was created a Knight Bachelor in the Queen's Birthday Honours list of 2014, for services to music.

 In 2018, Schiff received Honorary Doctorate from HRH The Prince of Wales, President of the Royal College of Music (RCM).
 Schiff was awarded the 2022 Bach Medal by the City of Leipzig.

+In 2025 Schiff won the prestigious Praemium Imperiale award in the category 'Music'.

+Personal life

+Schiff is married to the violinist Yūko Shiokawa.
+The couple have residences in London; Florence, Italy; Kamakura, Japan; and Basel, Switzerland.

 Political views

-Schiff has made public statements about politics in Austria and Hungary.
+Schiff has made public statements about politics.
 He has also become an outspoken critic of the Hungarian government of Viktor Orbán, whom he has publicly accused of racism, anti-Semitism, and neo-fascism, stating in January 2012 that he would never again set foot in his native country.